BujorelActimel/JetBrains-task/README.md

 ## Observations

-After I implemented the concurent version and tested both version, I can say that I some wrong assumptions, the most obvious being that concurrent doesn't mean faster, it depends on the load of the task.
+After I implemented the concurent version and tested both version, I can say that I had some wrong assumptions, the most obvious being that concurent doesn't mean faster, it depends on the load of the task.
 For our use case, threads actually slowed down the whole process (probably because creating a thread actually takes a lot of resources on it's own, and the benefits are not felt for this use case), the first version averaging around 5-6 seconds, while the "better" solution avereging 7-8 seconds.